Molochnikov/FateHack/README.md

 # FateHack
 ## Warning!
 This version uses “remove USB stack” technique.
-When you upload a new game, you need to hold down the DOWN button while ARDUBOY is starting up.
+When you upload a new game, you need to hold down the DOWN button while Arduboy is starting up.
 <!--### <a href="https://felipemanga.github.io/ProjectABE/?url=https://raw.githubusercontent.com/Molochnikov/FateHack/main/FateHack.ino.leonardo.hex&skin=BareFit">Play it in your browser using ProjectABE!</a>-->

 Roguelike game and probably tiniest roguelike library for [Arduboy](https://arduboy.com/) or [its emulator](https://github.com/felipemanga/ProjectABE/releases/latest) influenced by NetHack and WildTangent's FATE.